JihedC/ATAC_seq_singularity/README.md

 - **Fastq/**, folder containing subsetted paired-end fastq files used to test locally the pipeline.
 Generated using [Seqtk](https://github.com/lh3/seqtk): `seqtk sample -s100 read1.fq 5000 > sub1.fqseqtk sample -s100 read2.fq 5000 > sub2.fq`.
 RAW fastq or fastq.gz files should be placed here before running the pipeline.

-- **envs/**, folder containing the environment needed for the Snakefile to run.
-To use Snakemake, it is required to create and activate an environment containing snakemake (here : envs/global_env.yaml )

 - **units.tsv**, is a tab separated value files containing information about the experiment name, the condition of the experiment (control or treatment) and the path to the fastq files relative to the **Snakefile**. **Change this file according to your samples.**

 - **rules/**, folder containing the rules called by the snakefile to run the pipeline, this improves the clarity of the Snakefile and might help modifying the file in the future.